bsakhuja/square-take-home/README.md

 Additionally, I would have spent more time on the networking layer.
 Specifically, I would have introduced more separation of concerns and made the `NetworkingManager` more "dumb" by creating a generic `getData(from URL)` function.
 This would remove specific "employee" logic from the Networking layer.
 I would have put the call to the networking layer in an `EmployeeListManager`, for example.

-I would have also added some kind of loading indicator when the network request was still in progress.
-Currently, there's no indication to the user that the device is fetching data.
+I would have also added some kind of loading indicator when network requests are in progress.
+Currently, there's no indication to the user when the device is fetching data.

 ## What do you think is the weakest part of your project?
+I think the networking layer could use some polishing.

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 * [CachedAsyncImage](https://github.com/lorenzofiamingo/swiftui-cached-async-image).
 Uses SwiftUI's AsyncImage API under the hood with some additional caching capabilities, which made it useful for this project.